Stefan-Boltzmann Radiation Calculator

 The T⁴ Relationship

 The most important feature of this law is the fourth-power dependence on temperature.
 Double the absolute temperature and the radiated power increases by 2⁴ = 16 times.
-This is why hotter objects radiate so much more intensely — a star at 6,000 K radiates enormously more than one at 3,000 K.
+This is why hotter objects radiate so much more intensely.
+A star at 6,000 K radiates sixteen times as hard per square metre as one at 3,000 K.

 Emissivity Reference

-Low-emissivity (low-e) coatings on windows exploit this — by reducing emissivity, they reduce heat radiation loss in winter.
+Low-emissivity (low-e) coatings on windows exploit this.
+By reducing emissivity they reduce radiated heat loss in winter, which is worth real money on a big south-facing window.

 Real-World Examples

-- Incandescent bulbs at 2,700 K radiate mostly infrared (heat), not visible light — which is why they are inefficient
+• Incandescent bulbs at 2,700 K radiate mostly infrared, not visible light, which is exactly why they are inefficient

 How we build and check this calculator